Naprapathic Medicine Training and Careers

 Currently, only two states, Illinois and New Mexico, license the practice of naprapathy.
 A license to practice as a D.N. tells patients that you have passed a rigorous certification process and is a testament to your expertise in the skills, techniques and safety practices required of the job.

-According to the Bureau of Labor Statistics (BLS), employment of chiropractors, a close relative of naprapaths, will grow at a rate of 20 percent through 2018.
+According to the U.S. Bureau of Labor Statistics' 2012-13 Occupational Outlook Handbook, employment of chiropractors, a close relative of naprapaths, will grow at a rate of 28 percent through 2020, which is faster than average.
 The public's ongoing interest in natural medicine and drug-free healing methods are just two of the factors contributing to the positive job outlook for alternative medicine professions.

 Naprapathic Medicine Salary

 Naprapaths are part of the larger field of chiropractors.
 According to the U.S. Bureau of Labor Statistics' 2012-13 Occupational Outlook Handbook, the median national annual salary for chiropractors is $67,200.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.

 Is a Naprapathic Medicine Career Right for You?

 A career in naprapathic medicine requires advanced training in natural and life sciences, strong analytical skills and a genuine compassion for helping patients overcome physical and emotional conditions inhibiting their overall wellness.
 Patience and perseverance also help in joining an occupation striving to make a name for itself and its benefits in the complementary and alternative medicine industry.